 Now let me ask you another question.

 You’re blogging, why are you doing it?
+What is your purpose for blogging?

-Are struggling to answer that question?
+Are you struggling to answer that question?

 Blogging without aim, focus, or a goal is like doing something really important but you have no freaking idea why.